theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

   He was a living transmission &mdash; a Revealer from the Light, come to teach souls how to <em>return</em>.</p>

 <blockquote id="truth-22" class="blockquote">
-  &ldquo;He who has come to know himself has already achieved knowledge of the depth of all.&rdquo;<br>
+  &ldquo;He who has come to know himself has already achieved knowledge of the Depth of All.&rdquo;<br>
   <cite>
-    <em>Gospel of Truth</em>, NHC I,3:22–25,&nbsp;
+    <em>Gospel of Truth</em> (NHC I,3 22–25).
     <a
-      href="/pillars/the-vault/codex-reborn/gnostic-texts/gospel-of-truth/"
+      href="/pillars/the-vault/codex-reborn/nag-hammadi/codex-i/gospel-of-truth/"
       target="_blank"
       rel="noopener noreferrer">
       Source